 If the institution is in Europe, then you may be eligible to receive funding through the Erasmus+ Programme.

-To find out the where you can take part in an exchange, please see the student exchange partners list.
+To find out where you can go, you can see the exchange partners for yourr course on Global Opportunities Blackboard.

 If your degree will not allow you to go on exchange, you should have a look at the other opportunities that you can consider.

 Students who go on exchange to one of our exchange partner universities, whether it’s a semester or a year-long, do not pay tuition fees to the partner university.